SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 - route groups
 - basic app/api/route.js
 - /middleware.js to control all/some of the website's requests
+ >**section4-njs-nextnews-part1**
+- convert the component into RSC by using the modal-backdrop that uses useRouter hook from an external client component instead of transforming the whole RSC component to a client component
+- fetching data using useEffect then RSC component with fetch then RSC component using a function fetching from a local database using sqlite
+- RSC components fetching using async/await
+- parallel routes loading UI's while fetching async values in RSC components

 ## **Algorithms and Data Structures**